 Now, if this same person came up to you days later and repeated the same spiel as before, would you fall for the same trick again?
 Probably not, but if someone did, then they were fooled twice by the same ruse!
 Thus, shame on them, because they should have known better.
 So as the saying goes, “fool me once, shame on you, fool me twice, shame on me.”
 (This is the full version of the proverb.)

 The Origin Of ‘Fool Me Once, Shame On You’

 The earliest recording of this proverb in print is from a book called The Court and Character of King James by Anthony Weldon, 1651, where it reads:

 “The Italians having a Proverb, ‘He that deceives me once, its his fault; but if twice, its my fault.'”

-Based on the quote, it’s possible that this saying has an Italian origin.
-Whatever the case may be, what we do know based on the quote is that this phrase is over 360 years old, and it’s probably much older.
+Based on the quote, it’s possible that this saying has an Italian origin, but I don’t think that can be confirmed for sure.
+Whatever the case, what we do know from this quote is that the phrase is over 360 years old, and it’s probably much older.

 - I played some one on one basketball with my friend, Kyle.
 He ended up winning by using a clever spin move to get through my defense.
 He also won last time we played with the same move!
 I should have been wise to it this time around; fool me once, shame on you, fool me twice, shame on me, as the saying goes.